jaxma666/renju/README.md

-# Renju
+# renju
-a Renju platform
+a renju platform